prakhar1989/docker-curriculum/tutorial/src/index.md

 $ docker pull docker.elastic.co/elasticsearch/elasticsearch:6.3.2
 ```

-and then run it in development mode by specifying ports and setting an environment variable that configures Elasticsearch cluster to run as a single-node.
+and then run it in development mode by specifying ports and setting an environment variable that configures the Elasticsearch cluster to run as a single-node.

 ```bash
 $ docker run -d --name es -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:6.3.2